 Busby and Mendoza, who hit .278 in the postseason with three home runs and five RBI, were both named to the College World Series All-Tournament Team.

-Martin has coached 16 Major Leaguers, 15 Freshman All-Americans, 21 first team All-Americans and 39 student-athletes who have earned first, second or third team All-American accolades.
+Martin has coached 16 Major Leaguers, 15 Freshman All-Americans, 21 first team All-Americans and 39 student-athletes who have earned first, second or third team All-America accolades.
 In all, 70 Seminoles have earned All-ACC honors and 62 hitters have been selected in the Major League Baseball draft during that stretch.
 Four Seminole hitters have captured National Player of the Year honors including Shane Robinson, Tony Thomas, Buster Posey and most recently Ramsey in 2012.
+Ramsey joined the Seminole coaching staff as a volunteer coach prior to the 2019 season.

 Serving as FSU’s hitting coach over the last 21 years, Martin and the Seminoles have batted .300 or better 11 times and posted an on-base percentage of at least .400 17 times.
 Six of the top 11 hitting teams in FSU history have come under Martin’s watch.
 In 2009, he was named ACC Assistant Coach of the Year by SEBaseball.com, while being named one of 10 rising assistant coaches in the game by Perfect Game USA in 2013.